 The Buddhist Translators Workbench facilitates the translation and study of the Buddhist textual heritage through the development of lexicographic resources, corpora and corpus methods for classical Buddhist languages.
 So far, the project has focused on Sanskrit, one of the least resourced classical languages of Buddhism.
 We are currently developing the first processed corpus of Buddhist Sanskrit literature and using it to create a corpus dictionary, the Visual Dictionary and Thesaurus of Buddhist Sanskrit.

 Lugli, Ligeia.
-Forthcoming.
+2021.
 Words or terms?
 Models of terminology and the translation of Buddhist Sanskrit vocabulary.
 In Alice Collett (ed.)
-Buddhism and Translation: Historical and Contextual Perspectives, New York: SUNY.
+Translating Buddhism: Historical and Contextual Perspectives, New York: SUNY.

 Lugli, Ligeia.
 2015.
-Mapping meaning across time and cultures: innovations in Sanskrit lexicography.
+Mapping meaning across cultures: a lexicographic resource for translators of Sanskrit Buddhist texts into English.
 Proceedings of the 9th International Conference of ASIALEX.